Overview

 PROGRAMME HIGHLIGHTS

-The Sustainable Finance course offers policy and capability training specifically designed for leaders from emerging and developing economies across Asia.
-Targeting 40 executives—primarily from the public sector, along with select private sector participants involved in infrastructure financing—this programme aims to enhance their knowledge and skills in designing, evaluating, and implementing progressive sustainable finance policies, frameworks, and projects.
+- Targeting 40 executives, primarily from the public sector along with a select number from the private sector involved in Clean Energy projects, this programme aims to enhance their knowledge and skills in the analysis, planning, and implementation of progressive clean energy policies, programmes, and projects.

-Delivered as an in-person programme at the SMU campus in the dynamic city of Singapore—renowned for its role as a sustainable finance hub—this executive course facilitates high-level networking with thought leaders, government officials, financial practitioners, and leading academics.
-This unique gathering encourages the exchange of experiences, fosters the development of innovative financing strategies, and empowers participants to enhance their leadership, problem-solving, and execution skills in driving climate-aligned infrastructure outcomes.
+- This executive programme facilitates networking with thought leaders, government officials, practitioners, and leading academics.
+This unique gathering will encourage the exchange of experiences, foster the development of innovative clean energy strategies, and empower participants to enhance their leadership, problem-solving, and execution skills.

 PROGRAMME REQUIREMENTS

-- Next Course Starts On 8 Sep 2025 (Monday)See Full Schedule
+- Next Course Starts On 16 Nov 2026 (Monday)See Full Schedule

 - LevelAdvanced